ntpeters/vim-better-whitespace/README.md

     :ToggleWhitespace
     ```

-*  To disable highlighting for the current line in normal mode call:
+*  The highlighting for the current line in normal mode can be disabled in two ways:
-    ```vim
+    *  ```vim
-    :CurrentLineWhitespaceOff <level>
+       let g:current_line_whitespace_disabled_hard=1
        ```
-    Where `<level>` is either `hard` or `soft`.

-    *  The level `hard` will maintain whitespace highlighting as it is, but may
-        cause a slow down in Vim since it uses the CursorMoved event to detect and
-        exclude the current line.
+        This will maintain whitespace highlighting as it is, but may cause a slow down in Vim since it uses the CursorMoved event to detect and exclude the current line.

+    *  ```vim
+       let g:current_line_whitespace_disabled_soft=1
+       ```
-    *  The level `soft` will use syntax based highlighting, so there shouldn't be
+       This will use syntax based highlighting, so there shouldn't be a
-        a performance hit like with the `hard` option.
+       performance hit like with the `hard` option.
 The drawback is that this
        highlighting will have a lower priority and may be overwritten by higher
        priority highlighting.

-*  To re-enable highlighting for the current line in normal mode:
-    ```vim
-    :CurrentLineWhitespaceOn
-    ```

 *  To clean extra whitespace, call:
     ```vim